In the UK, Inheritance tax (IHT) is the tax that is paid on an estate when the owner of that estate dies.

 Avoiding IHT can be a very complex process if you decide to proceed without any advice or assistance and therefore you should always seek advice from an independent financial adviser (me) who will be able to talk you through each of your options.

-If you believe your estate is worth more than £325,000 (this is the cost of a a car-parking space in Hong Kong,) through the use of a number of tax efficient financial structures you can not only avoid IHT but also potentially increase the final value as well.
+If you believe your estate is worth more than £325,000 (this is the cost of a car-parking space in Hong Kong,) through the use of a number of tax-efficient financial structures you can not only avoid IHT but also potentially increase the final value as well.

-If you are concerned about potential IHT or would like clarification on how to legally avoid UK IHT, feel free to contact me.
+Helping ex-pats reduce or mitigate IHT is a key service and if you are concerned about potential IHT or would like clarification on how to legitimately remove UK IHT, feel free to contact me.